franklin-mk/LMS1/UserManual.md

             MONGO_URL='with your mongodb url here'
             PORT=5000

-    # command to run in the terminal
+    # commands to run in the terminal
     cd backend
     npm install
     npm start

 2. frontend
-    # command to run in another terminal
+    # commands to run in another terminal
     cd frontend
     npm install
     npm start